Time for a little exercise. Don’t worry – this one’s easy.

 - Credibility.
 This comes as a result of your being able to utter these two words: JOIN ME.
 It is not likely that a prospect will ask you if you give.
 But you better well tell them.
 I give because <insert great story here>.
-I joined this board because <one more story for good measure>.
-I know that my gift matters because I have seen <X and Y = specific examples of the work>.
+I joined this board because….
+I know that my gift matters because I have seen….
 It is a privilege to be on the board and to be able to support this work financially.
-Will you JOIN ME with a gift of $489?
+Will you JOIN ME with a gift of $500?

 - The ability to tell a good story.
 I was a natural with this one.
 Not only was I raised Catholic, I also could not possibly be more Irish.
 That said, this is a skill that must be learned and practiced.
 All across your organization.

 How do you develop these skills?
-Find somebody associated with the organization who does it well and learn from him or her.
+Find somebody associated with the organization who does it well and learn from them.
 For me, I had Julie Anderson, who was already on staff when I joined GLAAD in 1997.
 So I can’t say I was smart enough to hire her.
 But I was sure smart enough to listen to her.

 ASKING FOR DONATIONS: THREE WAYS TO OVERCOME THE FEAR